-Define traffic threshold rules by adding them to the Thresholds panel from the IP Zone Configuration window.
-To ease the addition of identical thresholds for multiple prefixes, add them to a Threshold Template instead, by clicking Configuration " Network & Policy " <+> " Threshold Template.
+You can define traffic threshold rules by adding them to the Thresholds panel in the IP Zone Configuration window.
+To ease the addition of identical thresholds on multiple prefixes, add them to a new Threshold Template which you can add by clicking Configuration " Network & Policy " [+] and selecting [Threshold Template].

-A threshold rule contains the following metrics:
+Each threshold rule contains the following metrics:

-- Domain Sensors can detect anomalies to/from an IP contained in the subnet, or to/from the subnet as a whole. - Direction The direction of traffic can be "receives" for the inbound traffic that enters the prefix, or "sends" for the outbound traffic that leaves the prefix. - Comparison Select "over" for volumetric anomalies (e.g. DrDoS, DDoS) or "under" to detect missing traffic towards a monitored subnet. - Value Enter the threshold value as an absolute number or as a percentage of the total traffic received by Sensor, for the selected decoder.
-Absolute values can be multiples of 1000 with K (kilo) appended, multiples of 1 million with M (mega) appended, or multiples of 1 billion with G (giga) appended. - Decoder Select one of the decoders enabled in Configuration " Anomaly Detection (see page 22). - Unit DDoS attacks usually reach a very high number of packets per second, so select "pkts/s" to detect them.
-For bandwidth-related anomalies, select "bits/s". - Response Select a previously defined Response, or select "None" to have no reaction to anomalies other than displaying them in Reports " Tools " Anomalies " Active Anomalies. - Parent Select "Yes" if more specific prefixes should inherit the threshold.
+- Domain Sensors can detect anomalies to/from an internal IP contained in the selected subnet, to/from the subnet as a whole, or to/from an external IP if the selected subnet is 0.0.0.0/0 and the Stats Engine parameter from the Sensor configuration is set accordingly. - Direction The direction of traffic can be "receives" for the inbound traffic received by the prefix, or "sends" for the outbound traffic sent by the prefix. - Comparison Select "over" to detect volumetric anomalies (e.g. DrDoS, DDoS) or "under" to detect a lack of traffic. - Value Enter the threshold value as an absolute number or as a percentage of the total traffic received/sent for the selected decoder.
+Absolute values can be multiples of 1000 when K (kilo) is appended, multiples of 1 million when M (mega) is appended, or multiples of 1 billion when G (giga) is appended. - Decoder Select one of the decoders enabled in Configuration " Anomaly Detection (see page 24). - Unit DDoS attacks usually reach a very high number of packets per second, so select "pkts/s" to detect them.
+For bandwidth-related anomalies, select "bits/s". - Response Select a previously defined Response, or select "None" to have no reaction to anomalies other than displaying them in Reports " Tools " Anomalies " Active Anomalies.

+- Parent Select "Yes" if more specific prefixes should inherit the threshold.
 You can cancel inherited thresholds by defining a similar threshold with "Unlimited" selected in the Value field. - Inheritance Displays the parent prefix if the rule was inherited from a less specific prefix.

-Adding a threshold rule on 0.0.0/0 that reads, "Any IP receives over 5% TCP+SYN pkts/s" catches port scans and all significant SYN attacks towards any IP address belonging to your network.
-A threshold rule on 0.0.0/0 that reads, "Subnet sends under 1 TOTAL bits/s" executes the Response when the link goes down.
+Adding a threshold rule on 0.0.0.0/0 that reads, "Internal IP receives over 5% TCP+SYN pkts/s" catches port scans and all significant SYN attacks towards any IP address belonging to your network.
+A threshold rule on 0.0.0.0/0 that reads, "Subnet sends under 1 IP bits/s" executes the Response when the link goes down.